 Some cards will pay higher amounts on certain types of purchases.
 For example, if your credit card pays 2% on gas and 3% on groceries, you’ll get $1 cash back on your $50 gas purchase, and $3 back once you’ve bought $100 worth of groceries.

 Certain card issuers will change the categories of purchases on which they give bonus points throughout the year.
-So, you could earn 3% on groceries from January through March, but then you earn 3% on gas from April through June.
+So, you could earn 3% on groceries from January through March but then earn 3% on gas from April through June.
 In some cases, you need to go to the card issuer’s website and opt in to get the increased rewards.
-And they might limit the amount of bonus rewards you can get; for example, the limit could be the first $2,500 of purchases in that category per quarter.
+They might limit the amount of bonus rewards you can get; for example, the limit could be the first $2,500 of purchases in that category per quarter.

 If you’ve been charging up a storm and have a big cache of rewards, it’s probably time to redeem them.
 Your card issuer’s website should have instructions on how to redeem your rewards.
 You should be able to select the option you want — such as a statement credit, check or gift card — and the number of points you want to redeem.